 2.3 Configuration

 Several pairs of transducers are mounted in pairs on the flow cell of the UFM (wall mounted).
 Each pair of transducers represents one individual measuring path.
-There are three different measuring path types on the Q.Sonic-max8:
+There are two measuring path types on the Q.Sonic-plus: